-According to the American Institute of Stress, people have been dealing with increasingly higher levels of stress in the past ten years, but when a really serious issue like the current coronavirus (COVID-19) pandemic occurs, anyone can experience a little extra strain.
+According to the American Institute of Stress, people have been dealing with increasingly higher levels of stress in the past ten years.
 If you’re feeling the adverse effects of stress on your body (tiredness, stomach upset, headaches, increased heart rate, etc.), your skin is likely feeling them too.
-In this blog, we’re talking about some of the ways that stress can adversely impact your skin health during COVID-19 and beyond and how you can counteract these effects.
+In this blog, we’re talking about some of the ways that stress can adversely impact your skin health and how you can counteract these effects.

 Why Does Stress Affect Skin?